thierry-martinez/github-actions/slide-deck.md

 [Choosing GitHub hosted runners]: https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners

+- Push to run the workflow on GitHub.
-- Use `gh run list` to check the status of workflow runs on the command-line.
+  Use `gh run list` to check the status of workflow runs on the command-line.

 ---